 Know the cooking time for each ingredient.

-Note: Blanching is not the only method to prepare a vegetable for stir-fry.
+Blanching is not the only method to prepare a vegetable for stir-fry.
 I often like to dry-fry string beans before stir-frying, which you can see in my Sichuan Dry Fried String Beans and my Green Beans with Pork & Olive Vegetable.
-I also do it with both string beans and eggplant in this Eggplant String Bean Stir-fry.
+This technique works for both string beans and eggplant in this Eggplant String Bean Stir-fry.

 Never overcrowd your wok.